Accessing Queen's Online

 Saving your work

-All students have secure personal storage on OneDrive in the Office 365 Cloud.
+All students have secure personal storage allocation of 5TB (>5000GB) on OneDrive in the Office 365 Cloud.
 You can access OneDrive from any device, share your files and synchronise OneDrive with your laptop or home PC - see Office 365 @ Queen's for more information.
 Students also have personal space on the Queen's Q: Drive which they can use on campus.
 Make sure you save your work before you log out.

 Student Email Service